raymondkingston/atom-dark-ui/README.md

 # Incandenza Dark UI theme

-A dark UI theme for Atom.
+A dark matte UI theme for Atom.

 This theme is modified from the default Atom Dark UI theme published with Atom and can be activated by going to the _Themes_ section in the Settings view